Karole Armitage

-Karole Armitage (born March 3, 1954) is an American dancer and choreographer currently based in New York City.
+Karole Armitage (born March 3, 1954) is an American dancer and choreographer based in New York City.
 She is artistic director of Armitage Gone!
-Dance, a contemporary dance company that performs several times annually in New York City as well as touring internationally.
-She was dubbed the “punk ballerina” in the 1980s.
-She earned a Tony nomination for her choreography of the Broadway musical Hair.
+Dance, a contemporary dance company that performs in New York City and internationally.
+Dubbed the “punk ballerina” in the 1980s, she earned a Tony nomination for her choreography of the Broadway musical Hair.

 Early life and early career

 Born in Madison, Wisconsin, Armitage grew up dividing her time in two places: Gothic, Colorado, and Lawrence, Kansas.
-Gothic was the site of the Rocky Mountain Biological Laboratory where her father, a biologist, did research.
 Armitage began studying ballet in Lawrence, Kansas at the age of four with former New York City Ballet dancer Tomi Wortham, followed by classes in Crested Butte, Colorado with Shirley Strabhaur.
-She then continued her studies with Ballet West in Aspen and Salt Lake City, at the School of American Ballet, the Harkness House in New York City, at North Carolina School of the Arts, and with Léonide Massine in London.
+She continued her studies with Ballet West in Aspen and Salt Lake City, at the School of American Ballet, the Harkness House in New York City, at North Carolina School of the Arts, and with Léonide Massine in London.

 Armitage began her professional career in 1973 as a member of the Ballet du Grand Théâtre de Genève in Switzerland.
 The company, directed by George Balanchine and Patricia Neary, was rooted in the Balanchine aesthetic and devoted exclusively to his repertory.
 There she performed many Balanchine masterworks including Agon, The Four Temperaments and Serenade.
 In 1975 she became a Swiss citizen and holds dual citizenship with the US.
 From 1976 to 1981 she was a member of the Merce Cunningham Dance Company performing leading roles across the globe.

-In 1978, she created her first piece Ne, then followed by the iconic Drastic-Classicism in 1981.
-Throughout the 1980s, Armitage led her own company, which was based in New York City.
-Her company toured internationally and was known for its collaborations with artists David Salle and Jeff Koons.
+In 1978, she created her first piece Ne, followed by Drastic-Classicism in 1981.
+Throughout the 1980s, Armitage led her own company based in New York City.
+Her company was known for its collaborations with artists David Salle and Jeff Koons.
 In 1984, she was invited by Mikhail Baryshnikov to create a work for the American Ballet Theatre.
-Three years later, Rudolph Nureyev commissioned one of her works for the Paris Opéra Ballet.
+Three years later, Rudolf Nureyev commissioned one of her works for the Paris Opéra Ballet.
 She created five ballets for the Ballet de l'Opéra National de Paris during the 1980s, leading to commissions in the US and Europe which she pursued throughout the 1990s.

 Armitage was named artistic director and choreographer of MaggioDanza (1995–1998) the ballet company at the Opera House in Florence, Italy, where she choreographed, curated and presented classical repertoire, modern masters and contemporary works.

-She was named resident choreographer of the Ballet de Lorraine in Nancy, France, in 1999, where she remained until 2002, creating over 20 works for the company that toured throughout Europe.
+She was named resident choreographer of the Ballet de Lorraine in Nancy, France, in 1999, where she remained until 2002, creating over 20 works for the company.

-In 2004, she served as the artistic director of the Venice Biennale International Festival of Contemporary Dance, inviting companies from across the globe to showcase innovative dance throughout the city including in the Arsenale where the Art Biennale is held every two years.
+In 2004, she served as the artistic director of the Venice Biennale International Festival of Contemporary Dance, inviting companies from across the globe to showcase innovative dance throughout the city.